You're 40something, successful, on the fast track to the top, and you should know better.

 Instead you took the elevator.

-You walked down the hall with its ranks of identical doors, until your feet stopped in front of one of them, and your hand mechanically came out and slid the key card through the reader.
+You walked down the hall with its ranks of identical doors, until your feet stopped in front of one of them, hand mechanically sliding the key card through the reader.
 The light went from red to green and then you walked in, door quietly closing behind you with a "click".

 You put the fern on the dresser, walked over and opened the drapes for the first time ever and looked out over Seattle Bay and the mountains that cradled it.

-You'd stayed at this hotel for years; this was the first time you'd ever bothered.
+You'd stayed at this hotel for years; this was the first time you'd ever bothered to actually look.

 Down below on the streets you watched the silent traffic in the rain-splashed streets come and go, so far up that all you could hear was the sigh of the air conditioner.